 For example, when you view the ThayerFS Courses share, the folders look something like this:

 In the example above, the course ENGS 126 is taught in the Fall 2006 term and again in the Spring 2007 term, so it appears in both.
-Our new folder organization allows the old course web site and files to remain in place.
-Even if the new course has an entirely new web site or faculty member, the course data for the Fall 2006 will remain available.
+Our folder organization allows the old files to remain in place and accessible to previously enrolled students.

-If you repeatedly teach the same course and wish to reuse old course web pages each term, we can arrange to copy the data over for you.
+If you repeatedly teach the same course and wish to reuse old course course data each term, we can arrange to copy the data over for you.